mpv-player/mpv/DOCS/man/en/options.rst

     filled to this position rather than performing a stream seek (default:
     50).

---capture
-    Allows capturing the primary stream (not additional audio tracks or other kind of streams) into the file specified by ``--dumpfile`` or by default.
-    If this option is given, capturing can be started and stopped by pressing the key bound to this function (see section `INTERACTIVE CONTROL`_).
-Same as for ``--dumpstream``, this will likely not produce usable results for anything else than MPEG streams.
-Note that, due to cache latencies, captured data may begin and end somewhat delayed compared to what you see displayed.

 --cdda=<option1:option2>
     This option can be used to tune the CD Audio reading feature of MPlayer.